QIRX SDR

 QIRX Installation

-• Step 2: Unzip the renamed zip file myqirx.7z.
-This should create a directory myqirx.
+• Step 2: The zip file should contain a directory qirxConsole_Linux_xyz.
+Copy it out of the zip file into the directory of your choice.
 Its content should look like so:

 The names in the green blocks denote directories.